 Xinyu Wang vs. Jil Teichmann: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

-In the WTA Osaka, Japan Women Singles 2023 Round of 32 on Monday, we have a matchup featuring No. 138-ranked Jil Teichmann against No. 39 Xinyu Wang.
+No. 39-ranked Xinyu Wang will face No. 138 Jil Teichmann in the WTA Osaka, Japan Women Singles 2023 Round of 32 on Tuesday, September 12.

+In the Round of 32, Wang is the favorite against Teichmann, with -250 odds compared to the underdog's +190.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!